 Thanks to our loyal Town & Country families, we’ve grown since then.
-Our twenty-one physicians, three certified nurse practitioners, licensed clinical psychologist and two child/adolescent and family therapists see patients seven days a week, with expanded hours, at three Chicagoland locations.
+Our twenty physicians, three certified nurse practitioners, two licensed clinical psychologists and two child/adolescent and family therapists see patients seven days a week, with expanded hours, at three Chicagoland locations.

 Look how far we’ve come!

 - 1972 - Town & Country Pediatrics founded in Lincoln Park by Dr. Howard Rice.